danewheaton/aiku/README.md

 - Pause Menu
 - UI

-Feel free to sift through the commit history!
+Feel free to browse the commit history if you'd like to see specifics, along with other things I did on the project!
 That's what people like to do in their spare time, right?
+Sift through other peoples' old commits?